 Experienced fitness professionals will be aware of the importance of continuing professional development (CPD), but newcomers to the industry may not be know how important it is to continue developing your knowledge and keeping skills up to date.
-In order to remain on The Register of Exercise Professionals, professionals are required to gain 24 CPD points every two years.
-Accruing points doesn’t always involve doing courses, it can range from accessing the free CPD modules that REPs provides on its website, attending industry events such as Leisure Industry Week and upskilling to better accommodate for special populations.
+In order to remain on the Register of Exercise Professionals (REPs), professionals are required to gain 24 CPD points every two years.
+Accruing points doesn’t always involve doing courses, it can range from accessing the free CPD modules that REPs provides on its website, attending industry events and upskilling to better accommodate for special populations.

 Sam Hadfield is a London personal trainer running weekly bootcamps.
 She has several qualifications including the Level 3 Diploma in Exercise Referral, Level 3 Pre and Postnatal Exercise Instructor, and the all-important Level 3 Certificate in Personal Training.
 She’s a big advocate of CPD and has been kind enough to take some time to share how she got started in the industry and offer advice to her fellow professionals so they can better develop their careers.

 Tell us a bit yourself and how you got started as a personal trainer?

 I am a freelance personal trainer in South East London, while still working full time as a PA in the City.
 I aim to make the leap into full-time personal training as soon as the time is right.

 At the moment, I have a few 1-to-1 clients and a twice weekly bootcamp.
 I also write a weekly newsletter with a “Workout of the Week” to all of my clients and (boot) campers so there is no excuse not to train!